I want to see a line of healthy, organic peanut butter in sensual and sinful packaging. What if a health brand was disguised as a guilty pleasure?

 Urban-Exotic means sensuous, foreign (including but not limited to Mediterranean), modern, exclusive, finely tailored and a bit dangerous.
 It means skinny flowers and glossy white marble like you’d see at Abu Dhabi’s White Mosque, the sexiest mosque in the world.
 And Urban-Exotic casts competitors as generic by comparison, since Hugo Boss and Band of Outsiders won’t go to the ends of the earth to bring home uncommon designs to New York clientele.

 That’s the vine Nasturtium at the foot of the mannequin.
-While this scene triggers an audience’s emotional reactions to the exotic East, it holds onto the Mediterranean’s bold, clean lines and flooding light.
+While this scene triggers an audience’s emotional reactions to the exotic East, it maintains the Mediterranean’s bold, clean lines and flooding light.

 Here’s a second concept, less modern than the first: